Main navigation: Internationally recognised leader in qualifications and assessment

 The mandatory components of the Science Baccalaureate are:

-One of the above Courses must be Mathematics (or Applied Mathematics*) and this may be at Higher or Advanced Higher level.
+One of the above Courses must be Mathematics* (or Mathematics of Mechanics* or Statistics*) and this may be at Higher or Advanced Higher level.

 The Interdisciplinary Project Unit will be graded A, B or C.